 You’d think the Python website itself would contain a good tutorial like most other languages do.
 However, they mostly link to other sites, or dive in deep, assuming you are a seasoned programmer already.

-Python Land offer a free and easy to follow tutorial to the language, with topics like
+Python Land offers a free and easy to follow tutorial to the language, with topics like

 - A little Python history; the language is actually quite old!